What Products do I need to Order?

 Polishing

-Use a medium duty rubbing compound to polish the surface.
+Use a medium duty rubbing compound to polish the clearcoat.
 Don't even think of doing this by hand if you are repainting the entire vehicle!
 Use a professional power buffer with a large buffing pad.
 Using a power buffer takes practice, so don't practice on your car.
-Common problems are burning the paint (you stayed in one place too long applying too much pressure), removing the paint around the edges (you will have to re-apply the paint again) and going right through the clearcoat.
+Common problems are burning the clearcoat and paint (you stayed in one place too long applying too much pressure), removing the clearcoat or paint around the edges (you will have to re-apply the paint and clearcoat again) and going right through the clearcoat.
 If you go through the clearcoat, you will end up trying to polish the basecoat which will never get shiny and you will have to re-apply more clearcoat.
 So, practice on perhaps a used part, piece of sheet metal, etc.

 Powder Coatings